grahamstark/referendums/bes/docs/brexit_model_discussion.md

 Equations 10-13 are the same as 5-8, but for the Scottish subsample only.

-Finally, 14 and 15 use vote in Indie Ref [ ]
+Finally, 14 and 15 use vote in Indie Ref as a predictor.
+With all the other variables in, it's not a good predictor since the variables we use themselves predict the indieref vote.
+Using the indieref without the full variable set is a good predictor.

 Code and Further Reading